bonitoo-io/influxdb-csv-import/README.md

    * time column can be specified as an int64 number or in RFC3339 format

 ## DRY RUN
-A new _--dry-run_ option helps to validate and tune CSV data.
+A new _--dry-run_ flag helps to validate and tune CSV data.

 ## Example 1 - Flux Query Result
 *influx write --file --dry-run doc/examples/fluxQueryResult.csv*